azimuth-cloud/capi-helm-charts/charts/openstack-cluster/DEBUGGING.md

 Commonly encountered issues at this stage (usually visible in the CAPO controller logs) include:

-- Incorrectly formatted cloud credentials (see [these docs](./README.md#openstack-credentials))
+- Incorrectly formatted cloud credentials (see [these docs](./README.md#openstack-credentials)).

-- Insufficient quota in the target OpenStack project (for various resources such as networks, subnets, security groups etc.)
+- Insufficient quota in the target OpenStack project (for various resources such as networks, subnets, security groups etc).

-- Incorrect network names, IDs or other filters (e.g. if both an ID and a name are provided simultaneously in network filter config then CAPO might do [unexpected things](https://github.com/kubernetes-sigs/cluster-api-provider-openstack/blob/6560f8882a2aa7ece3d13d47f2f2badbcba348c3/api/v1beta1/types.go#L160))
+- Incorrect network names, IDs or other filters (e.g. if both an ID and a name are provided simultaneously in network filter config then CAPO might do [unexpected things](https://github.com/kubernetes-sigs/cluster-api-provider-openstack/blob/6560f8882a2aa7ece3d13d47f2f2badbcba348c3/api/v1beta1/types.go#L160)).

 ### First control plane node